-I. INTRODUCTION

-Over the past two decades many combinatorial optimization problems are developed and studied which include real world industrial problem or business environment problems.
-For some problems exact algorithms are available to get the optimal solution.
-But many problem comes in the category of NP-Hard [7].
-Exact algorithm method requires large amount of computation time to get optimal solution [36].
+I. INTRODUCTION Many combinatorial optimization problems are being studied over the past two decades, which include real world manufacturing problem or market environment issues.
+Exact algorithms are available for some problems to get the optimum solution.
+But many problemscome in the category of NP-Hard [7].
+Exact algorithm approach takes a huge amount of computation cost to obtain the optimal solution [36].
 It is impractical to get solution by spending large computational time.
 When problem size increase then exact algorithm's time complexity increases in exponential order.
 To tackle this type of problem stochastic or heuristic algorithm comes into the practice with compromise on solution optimality Heuristic algorithms are normally applied to the problem when exact algorithm is computationally expensive to provide the optimal solution in polynomial time.
 Stochastic (approximation) and Heuristic algorithms are problem specific; they have less robustness with respect to the combinatorial problem such as travelling salesman problem (TSP).
 So to tackle this type of problem metaheuristic approach is best option.
 A metaheuristic is guided heuristic algorithm which intelligently use the concept of exploitation and exploration to search the large space and learning adaptability guide the heuristic to find the near optimal solution [13].
+Genetic Algorithm: Genetic algorithm (GA) is metaheuristic global search algorithm .GA is inspired by Darwin's theory of survival of fittest and natural selection.
+It was first invented by Prof. Holland [16] and its students in 1975.
+GA is a deal with the population individual in the evolution process.
+In the iterative evolution process new population of individual is generated by the application of selection, crossover and mutation operators.
+The GA flowchart is shown at Fig. 1.
+GA has been used broadly in combinatorial problem optimization such as travelling salesman problem.
+Following are the steps used in the Genetic Algorithm Step 1: Generate an initial population of individual Step2: While stopping criteria not met repeat the following steps Step 3: Select the best individuals for making matting pool Step6: Appling crossover operation with a certain crossover probability P_c to create offspring.